tus/tusd/docs/hooks.md

 # Hooks

 When integrating tusd into an application, it is important to establish a communication channel between the two components.
-The tusd binary accomplishes this by providing a system when triggers actions when certain events happen, such as an upload being created or finished.
-This simple-but-powerful system enables uses ranging from logging over validate and authorization to processing the uploaded files.
+The tusd binary accomplishes this by providing a system which triggers actions when certain events happen, such as an upload being created or finished.
+This simple-but-powerful system enables uses ranging from logging over validation and authorization to processing the uploaded files.

 When a specific action happens during an upload (pre-create, post-receive, post-finish, or post-terminate), the hook system enables tusd to fire off a specific event.
 Tusd provides two ways of doing this: